Islamic veiling practices by country: Nigeria

+Female Muslim students wearing burqa and niqab at a program at Gombe State University.

 The adoption of the hijab in Nigeria has evolved significantly over the past few decades.
 According to Hauwa Mahdi, prior to the 1970s, Muslim women in northern Nigeria rarely wore hijab in its contemporary form.
 Instead, veiling was practised through indigenous garments such as the kallabi and gyale/mayafi (Hausa), or mandil and ləfaya (Kanuri), which were often optional and tied to class, occasion, and personal choice rather than religious obligation.

 The hijab controversy in Nigeria reflects a complex intersection of constitutional rights, religious identity, and institutional resistance.
-Despite a landmark Supreme Court ruling affirming the right of Muslim girls to wear hijab in public schools, implementation remains uneven across states, with Christian majority regions like Lagos, Osun, Kwara, Ogun, and Oyo witnessing persistent legal and social disputes.
+Despite a landmark Supreme Court ruling affirming the right of Muslim girls to wear hijab in public schools, implementation remains uneven across states, with regions like Lagos, Osun, Kwara, Ogun, and Oyo witnessing persistent legal and social disputes due to clashes between Muslims and Christians.
 Muslim women continue to face discrimination in schools, workplaces, and during biometric procedures, including the forceful removal of hijabs by law enforcement officers.
-Advocacy groups such as the Hijab Rights Advocacy Initiative and the Coalition of Muslim Women have called for policy reforms, training for public officials, and respect for religious expression in line with Section 38(1) of Nigeria’s Constitution.
+Advocacy groups such as the Hijab Rights Advocacy Initiative and the Coalition of Muslim Women have called for policy reforms, training for public officials, and respect for religious expression in line with Section 38(1) of Nigeria's Constitution.

 Before Amasa Firdaus Abdulsalam was denied call to the bar at the International Conference Centre on 12 December 2017 for wearing hijab, no one had ever been called to bar in hijab in Nigeria.
 Firdaus argued that her exclusion violated her constitutional right to freedom of religion under Section 38, and the case sparked widespread debate online under the hashtag #JusticeforFirdaus.
 Seven months later, the University of Ilorin graduate was called to bar in her hijab on 10 July 2018, following public pressure and institutional review.

 The hijab is viewed not merely as cultural attire but as a religious obligation rooted in Qur’anic injunctions and symbolizing modesty, dignity, and spiritual devotion.
 Public discourse has also highlighted the psychological toll of hijab-related discrimination, with documented cases of harassment, exclusion from exams, and denial of employment opportunities.
-Scholars argue that framing schools as secular spaces ignores Nigeria’s religiously plural educational history, and propose interfaith dialogue as a pathway to resolving tensions.
+Scholars argue that framing schools as secular spaces ignores Nigeria's religiously plural educational history, and propose interfaith dialogue as a pathway to resolving tensions.